-Fibroids are also more common in women who weigh over 70 kg (11 stones).
-This is thought to be due to the higher levels of oestrogen hormone that occur in obese and overweight women.
+Fibroids are also more common in women who are overweight.
+This is thought to be due to the higher oestrogen levels that occur in obese and overweight women.

 Fibroids can increase in size, decrease in size or even go away with time.
 They can occur anywhere in the womb and are named according to where they grow:

-- Subserous fibroids grow from the outside wall of the womb into the pelvis.
+These grow from the outside wall of the uterus (womb) into the pelvis.

-- Submucous fibroids grow from the inner wall into the cavity of the womb.
+Subserosal fibroids grow from the inner wall into the cavity of the uterus.

-- Pedunculated fibroids grow from the wall of the womb and are attached to it by a narrow stalk.
+These grow from the wall of the uterus and are attached to it by a narrow stalk.

 What do fibroids look like?